-- After verifying the eligible employee’s medical condition, HRS sends an email to staff with an online link to voluntarily contribute vacation time.
+- After verifying the eligible employee’s medical condition, a campus-wide email is sent to Staff with instructions regarding how to voluntarily contribute vacation or compensatory time.

-- Donated leave hours will be accepted during a two week period that will be identified in the email notification to staff.
+- Donated paid time off will be accepted during a two week period that will be identified in the email notification to staff.

 - Total catastrophic leave hours are calculated using the donor and recipient’s base rate of pay.

 - Catastrophic leave donations are applied to the recipient’s leave balances as needed until the employee returns to work, the health condition is resolved, the 90 working day waiting period for LTD benefits has been met, or the donated hours are depleted.

-- Vacation leave must be donated in full hour increments.
+- Vacation or compensatory time must be donated in full hour increments.
 Sick leave cannot be donated through the catastrophic leave program.

-- Staff members should not donate more vacation/compensatory leave hours than they have available.
+- Staff members should not donate more vacation or compensatory time than they have available.

-- Once hours are pledged to the catastrophic leave program, those hours cannot be returned to donating employees unless the recipient no longer needs the donated time or the donating employee terminates employment.
+- Once hours are pledged to the catastrophic leave program, those hours cannot be returned to donating employees unless the recipient no longer needs the donated hours or the donating employee terminates employment.

 - Donated hours are not deducted from a donating staff member’s leave balance report until the hours are transferred to the recipient.

-- Since deductions could occur up to one year later, staff members donating paid time off to a catastrophic leave request are encouraged to reserve the donated hours when utilizing their own leave accruals.
+- Since deductions to their leave balances could occur up to one year later, staff members donating paid time off to a catastrophic leave request are encouraged to reserve the donated hours when utilizing their own paid time off.

 Catastrophic Leave Use

-- Total donations received/used cannot exceed the 90 working day LTD waiting period and must be used within one year from when the leave begins.
+- Total donations received or used cannot exceed the 90 working day LTD waiting period and must be used within one year from when the need for leave began.

 - Any donations not used within one year of initial request will expire.

-- Donated leave may be used on a continuous, reduced schedule, or intermittent basis and only for the period of incapacity as certified by a healthcare provider.
+- Catastrophic leave may be used on a continuous, reduced schedule, or intermittent basis but only for the period of incapacity as certified by a healthcare provider.

 - Employees may only apply for catastrophic leave donations one time per 12 month period for the same injury or illness.